vineethkumarv/sv-wiki/Interface.md

 1. Active Region: Simulation of design code in modules.
 2. Observed Region: Assertions evaluated their design executes.
 3. Reactive Region: Execution of testbench.
-4. Postpone Region: Sampling signals after all design activity for the next clock cycle.
+4. Postpone Region: Sampling signals after all design activity for the next clock cycle .eg, #1step time taken for the sampling process.

 The  design and testbench are evaluated in different time regions.
 So, SystemVerilog

 Note: You can refer the SystemVerilog scheduling schemantic (wiki) for your reference to know more about the execution regions.